covalenty/covalenty-front-end-challenge/README.md

 - Styled components
 - create-react-app (opcional)

-And feel free to use any other kind of library that you need.
-Will be great to see what you can use to facilitate and make the development more efficient, clean and fast such as *code patterns*, *DOM testing*, *code testing*, *icon sets*.
+Feel free to use any other kind of library you may need.
+It will be great to see what you can do to facilitate and make the development process more efficient, clean and fast, such as *code patterns*, *DOM testing*, *code testing*, *icon sets*.
 Show your skills! 😉

-**IMPORTANT NOTE** As we described earlier, we're gone to evaluate the visual quality of your work, so we strong recommend to not use any kind of visual templates.
-You can use some components, but we need to see your HTML and CSS skills to create visual and beautiful components.
+**IMPORTANT NOTE** As we described earlier, we're will evaluate your work's visual quality, so we strongly recommend not to use any kind of visual templates.
+You can use some components, but we need to see your HTML and CSS skills creating beautiful visual components.

 # Deadline and code delivery

-Don't need to rush.
+No need to rush.
 You have 7 days to complete this challenge.

-When you're done please publish it somewhere (vercel, netliy, surge, heroku, etc) and make a pull request for this repository.
-Also, include an README file with the build instructions and any other instructions that you think it's important.
+When you're done please publish it somewhere (vercel, netliy, surge, heroku, etc) and make a pull request to this repository.
+Also, include a README file with build instructions and any other instructions you think are important.

 Let's go and good luck!